-5. Analyze Customer Behavior

 An underrated way of ensuring that your customers get the best of your retail experience is by analyzing buying behavior.
 Modern-day technology offers in-depth analysis of footfall and buying trends which allow retailers to identify which products are doing well and which ones need more work.
 Similarly, implementing sensors that analyze daily footfall can help you to identify the busiest time of the day, week and year.
 Modern data stacks enable businesses to utilize customer data stored in customer data platforms, use mobile analytics tools for digital behavior analysis to create a complete profile of their customers and personalize their services accordingly.
 You can then leverage email automation and other marketing channels to engage and convert leads.

 6. Faster Grievance Resolution

 Appreciation and criticism are a part of every business.
 Your customer’s opinions can guide you towards better service.
 It is important to listen to your customers when they have any suggestions or complaints.
 You can implement digital feedback and suggestion kiosks in your stores for your customers to share their experiences, suggestions, queries and complaints on your product range, customer service and more.
 Installing feedback counters can help retail businesses offer continuous grievance handling, even if the stores are short on staff.

 With this, your customers need not wait in long lines just to speak to a customer service representative.
-You can also conduct customer surveys to gain a mass opinion on your existing and upcoming products and services.
+You can also conduct customer surveys to gain a mass opinion on your existing and upcoming products and services and to reactivate customers.

-#### This time